16 Oct Illustration Strategy: Process for Telling Unique Stories.

 - What is the goal of the illustration: to inform or delight?

 As a brand strategist, I learned that while working on any type of project I need to clearly define my goal and purpose.
-Without it, my work would be art and it might not work for the audience that it was desired for.
+Without it, I might as well advise, not to proceed with the project.

 I know.
 Disappointing.
 When you take a children’s book in your hands, you may imagine an artist painting all day in a creative studio.
 But there is much more behind it.